-MPW may hire and rent out facilities to third party organisations, both during term time and the holidays.
-Where services or activities are supplied to children by another organisation, MPW will seek reassurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed), regardless of whether the students who make use of these services or activities are on the college roll.
+The college may hire or rent out facilities to organisations, both during term time and the holidays.
+Where activities and courses are provided by the college (such as for Easter revision courses), this policy and all other arrangements for child protection will apply.
+Where services or activities are supplied by another organisation, the college will seek reassurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed), regardless of whether or not the students who make use of these services or activities are on the college roll.
 This requirement forms part of any lease or hire agreement made with third parties and failure to comply with this will lead to the termination of the contract or agreement.